Our Process

 TOK Essay Citation Styles are standardized systems for acknowledging the sources of information used in academic writing.
 They provide guidelines for citing sources, formatting citations, and organizing bibliographic information.
 Citation styles vary depending on the field of study and the academic discipline.

-There are several citation styles used in academic writing, and each has its own set of guidelines and rules for formatting and citing sources.
+Several citation styles are used in academic writing, each with guidelines and rules for formatting and citing sources.
 The most common citation styles are:

 1. MLA (Modern Language Association) Style: This style is commonly used in the humanities, including literature, languages, and cultural studies.